DEMOCRACY AT RISK

 K O S O V O

-The last of the Balkan wars that shocked with each savage swipe at humanity, Kosovo had its own version of “ethnic cleansing,” a term coined when Yugoslavia’s 1990s breakup released an unrelenting surge of atrocities againt humankind.
-For more than a decade, these were the grounds for Croat, Musilin and Serb abusers who raped, tortured, and pointedly forced victims to witness brutality.
+The last of the Balkan wars that shocked with each savage swipe at humanity, Kosovo had its own version of “ethnic cleansing,” a term coined when Yugoslavia’s 1990s breakup released an unrelenting surge of atrocities against humankind.
+For more than a decade, these were the grounds for Croat, Muslim, and Serb abusers who raped, tortured, and pointedly forced victims to witness brutality.
 Cities teemed with traumatized people seeking refuge from the madness.
-Frantic and acting fast, adults placed children in homes, hiding places, even abroad.
-War-weary parents too damaged to care for their young, cast them aside.
+Frantic and acting fast, adults placed children in homes and hiding places, even abroad.
+War-weary parents too damaged to care for their young cast them aside.
 Documentation was poor if it existed, and most survivors were warehoused in hastily constructed United Nations camps.

 Substance abuse and suicide rates climb in tandem as economic prospects sink.

-They have long since returned to their hamlets, villages, towns, and cities, but they remain deeply scarred.
-Fighting among a population under 2 million was often hand to hand and house to house.
-Attackers’ identities and their brutality are indelible in a place where mental health specialists assert depression and anxiety impact, if not personally afflict, society as a whole.
-Unemployment is epic in Europe’s youngest and poorest country; its jobless rate under twenty-five years old is among the highest in the world, illustrated countrywide with groups of idle young men languishing in public squares, smoking, drinking, brooding.
+Mostly women, children, and some men have long since returned to their hamlets, villages, towns, and cities, but they remain deeply scarred.
+Fighting among a population under two million was often hand-to-hand and house-to-house, up and down hills and well-trod paths.
+Attackers’ identities and their brutality are indelible.
+And some remain next door.
+Unemployment is epic in Europe’s youngest and poorest country; its jobless rate under twenty-five years old is among the highest in the world, illustrated countrywide with groups of idle young men languishing in public squares, smoking, drinking, and brooding.
 Substance abuse and suicide rates climb in tandem as economic prospects sink.
-Now schools are a flashpoint; this year as Kosovar teachers nationwide call on government to help educators and counselors address widespread psychological disturbances among their students.
-This is striking, given the Balkan post war bravado.
+Schools are flashpoints; Kosovar teachers nationwide have asked the government to help educators and counselors address widespread psychological disturbances among students.
+This intervention is striking, given the Balkan post-war bravado.

-Boundaries within and between new nation states, post-Yugoslavia, are largely drawn along linguistic, religious, and cultural lines, but inter-ethnic tensions know no borders.
+Boundaries within and between new nation-states, post-Yugoslavia, are largely drawn along linguistic, religious, and cultural lines, but inter-ethnic tensions know no borders.
 Today, the entire region is consumed with endless questions about who did what to whom and when there will be justice.
-Each year, more mass graves are unearthed and the list of proper burials grows.
-Anguish mixes with anxiety in a place where cultures cum nations cling to their own historical narratives, and where the threat of renewed vioence casts a constant pall.
+Each year, more mass graves are unearthed, and the list of proper burials grows.
+Anguish mixes with anxiety in a place where cultures cum nations cling to their own historical narratives, and where there is a constant threat of renewed violence.

 Attackers’ identities and their brutality are indelible in a place where mental health specialists contend that depression and anxiety impact society as a whole.

-The turbulence here is cover for a major human trafficking hub that taps into local demand and pivots as a leading re-export platform, and it starts at the top with military personnel, international aid workers and peacekeepers, such as the UN Kosovo Force (KFOR), important sources of clients and it turns out, big escalators of human trafficking.
-Corrupt and unimpeded by a toothless legal system, Kosovo’s organized crime and less formal networks enslave men, but mostly women and children, and sell them and their services in the Balkans, throughout Europe, and the Middle East.
-The youngest children are forced to beg until they are old enough to be marketed for sex.
-In an ironic response, Kosovo’s government has set up homes for battered and abused women and girls.
+The turbulence here is a cover for a major human trafficking hub that taps into local demand and pivots as a leading re-export platform: military personnel, international aid workers, and peacekeepers, such as the UN Kosovo Force (KFOR), have been important sources of clients and, it turns out, big escalators of human trafficking.
+Corrupt and unimpeded by a toothless legal system, organized crime and less formal networks enslave men, but mostly women and children, and sell them and their services in the Balkans, throughout Europe, and the Middle East.
+The youngest children are forced to beg until they are old enough to be marketed for sex, in the construction trades, and other forced labor.
+In an ironic response to a problem it perpetuated, Kosovo’s government has set up homes for battered and abused women and girls.

 V I E T N A M

-The streets of Hanoi are an anthropological study in migration, an urban sprawl created by millions of rural transplants in search of work.
-Vietnam’s capital city bulges with nearly 10 million people on the ground while enormous construction cranes crowd its skyline, beckoning more to come.
-This metropolis is at capacity, every square inch is occupied, and the density continues.
+Hanoi’s streets are an anthropological study in migration, an urban sprawl created by millions of rural transplants in search of work.
+The Vietnamese capital city bulges with nearly 10 million people on the ground, while enormous construction cranes crowd a skyline beckoning more to come.
+This metropolis is at capacity, every square inch is occupied, and yet the density continues.

-Lining roads and avenues, women stir cauldrons of piping hot soup while men stoop over tiny grills of meat.
-Tea time is all day, and Hanoi’s pavement is studded with people crouched over tiny cups at knee-high plastic tables.
-Everyone rinses dishes in buckets of murky water. and random open faucets provide curbside bathing as suds slide down gutters filled with refuse.
-Motorbikes become sleeping beds accommodating grown men draped over their saddles, but at rush hour, they rise and zoom up and over the curbs, choking the air with gas fumes thrown off by two-stroke engines.
-Trees piercing from sidewalks are pressed into service: their gnarled roots and thick trunks are fit for Buddhist shrines, outdoor closets, barbershops, mini-produce stands, super-rigged electrical outlets, and of course, dog urinals.
-This peddler sells the fruit, roots, and seeds popular among a clientele missing rural life.
-Carefully folding fragrant leaves for one customer, she looks up and nods to the next in line.
-Clearly, her patrons know where to find her each day.
+Lining roads and avenues, women stir cauldrons of piping hot soup while men stoop over small grills of meat.
+Tea time is all day, and Hanoi’s pavement is studded with people crouched on low stools at knee-high plastic tables, sipping steaming cups.
+Everyone rinses dishes in buckets of murky water, while random open faucets provide curbside dishwashers and bodywashes for some, sending suds sliding down gutters filled with refuse.
+Dormant motorbikes become sleeping beds accommodating grown men draped over their saddles, but at rush hour, they rise and zoom up and over the curbs, choking the air with gas fumes thrown off by their two-stroke engines.

 Reckless industrial contamination and climate change threaten to wipe out vast portions of the country's agriculture and displace millions more Vietnamese.

-Who’s bristling?
-Vietnamese youth and young adults aged fifteen to twenty-nine, a collective quarter of the population well-aware that the best schools and jobs are reserved for party loyalists, that education costs far outstrip what’s affordable, that joblessness or low-quality employment await many who manage to graduate.
-For government planners, it’s simply about production, and soaking up as many youths as possible in low-wage, low-skill assembly line work while the factory investments pour in from South Korea, Singapore, Japan, and Taiwan.
-As trade wars rage and China’s costs rise, Vietnam is building factories for 20,000 to 30,000 workers devoted to the efficiency of the production line, be it electrical parts, shoes, or computer chips.
-These industrial zones house workers in complexes behind security fencing, where conditions are often harsh and abuses many.
-Human trafficking, forced labor, and sex slaves complete the equation.
-Vietnam brazenly ignores international standards, and dropped to a low point on the leading index of countries engaged in the purchase, sale, or enslavement of human beings.
+Younger Vietnamese are well aware that the best schools and jobs are reserved for party loyalists, that education costs far outstrip what’s affordable, and that joblessness or low-quality employment await many who manage to graduate.
+Government planners soak up as many youths as possible in low-wage, low-skill assembly line work, while manufacturing investments have poured in from South Korea, Singapore, Japan, and Taiwan.
+Vietnam’s factories each hold tens of thousands of workers, all devoted to the efficiency of the production line, be it electrical parts, shoes, or computer chips.
+Massive industrial zones house workers in complexes behind security fencing, where conditions are often harsh and abuses are many.
+Vietnam brazenly ignores international standards, and dropped to a low point on the leading index of countries engaged in the purchase and sale of human beings, in their organ removal, and their enslavement.
 Given its porous borders and focus on luring workers to industrial areas, the trend will worsen if left unchecked.

 It will take serious studies to determine the impact of intensive manufacturing on mental health, as well as the impact of racing urbanization on the psyche.

-Communist Party leaders point to the millions it employs and the many more it prevented from sinking into poverty.
-It will take serious studies to determine the ongoing impact of intensive manufacturing on mental health, as well as the ongoing impact of racing urbanization on the psyche.
-Data is slim, but early assessments spotlight high incidences of depression, anxiety and other conditions related to stressful work environments.
-NGOs and mental health specialists accuse the government of underreporting numbers of Vietnamese confronting mental health issues.
-Outlying villages and towns have no access to treatment other than what’s considered the norm: banishment, caging, chaining, or worse.
-By sheer numbers, though, it’s in the cities where mental disorders are greatest, and as urbanization accelerates, the percentages will climb.
-Both Hanoi and Ho Chi Minh City’s urban sprawl seem as certain as the government’s determination to ignore the psycho-social toll on its citizens.
+Serious studies will determine the impact of intensive manufacturing on mental health, as well as the impact of rapid urbanization.
+Early assessments spotlight high incidences of depression, anxiety, and other conditions related to stressful work environments.
+NGOs and mental health specialists accuse the government of underreporting the number of Vietnamese confronting mental health issues.
+Outlying villages and towns have no access to treatment other than banishment, caging, chaining, or worse.
+By sheer numbers, it’s in the cities where mental disorders are greatest, and as urbanization accelerates, the percentages will climb.
+Urban sprawl seems as certain as the government’s determination to ignore the psycho-social toll on its citizens.

 R W A N D A

-In the 30 years since Rwanda redefined intra-national conflict by committing and somehow surviving the fastest genocide in history, it’s made striking progress in realms that long vex most post-war societies: security and living standards.
-The nation managed to quell the terror only after a savage, sustained, and orchestrated Hutu campaign wiped out nearly 800,000 Tutsis and moderate Hutus in just 100 days.
-Armed with machetes, hatchets, clubs, and spears, Hutu genocidaires moved through their own neighborhoods looking for “cockroaches” to exterminate; they killed men, women and children and left over 100,000 orphans, hundreds of thousands of rape victims, and a population traumatized for generations.
-It took decades, but the government aknowledged a third of the survivors suffer mental illness.
-Despite obvious needs, most suffering the wide range of mental disorders have spurned offers for treatment, fearing societal shaming will turn them into outcasts.
+In the 30-plus years since Rwanda redefined intra-national conflict by committing and somehow surviving the fastest genocide in history, it has made striking progress in realms that long vex most post-war societies: security and living standards.
+The nation managed to quell widespread savagery only after the Interahamwe Hutu paramilitary led a sustained and orchestrated campaign, wiping out nearly 800,000 Tutsis and moderate Hutus in 100 days.
+Armed with machetes, hatchets, clubs, and spears, Hutu genocidaires moved through their own neighborhoods looking for “cockroaches” to exterminate.
+They killed men, women, and children and left over 100,000 orphans, hundreds of thousands of rape victims, and a population traumatized for generations.
+After decades of mustering the courage to examine its own people, Rwanda finally acknowledged that one-third of its survivors suffer from mental illness.
+Despite obvious needs, most who suffer a wide range of disorders have spurned offers for treatment, fearing societal shaming will turn them into outcasts.

 Rwanda is the third most imprisoned country in the world, housing tens of thousands of men and women convicted of massacring their neighbors, their friends, even their own families.

-Paul Kagame, the first and only president since the genocide, reversed the exodus of Rwandans by outlawing ethnic division.
+Paul Kagame, the first and only president since the genocide, outlawed ethnic division.
 Emphatically.
-His immediate command for “One Rwanda” has held this nation together for the last thirty years while he remarkably converts this east African nation’s devastation into economic opportunity.
-For years, he he disallowed Rwandans from talking publicly, much less teaching about the genocide, but no citizen escapes the genocide’s psychological legacy.
-The continent’s second most densely populated country is landlocked in a volatile region, making Rwanda’s villages important, often insular communities where locals took justice into their own hands and where they tried some 1.2 million accused in 12,000 local courts.
-The vast majority of assailants are back in their communities, having admitted crimes, apologized for their actions, and completed community service.
-Others went to the country’s dark prisons, where the inmates dress in fluorescent-colored solid pink, orange, and yellow, coded according to the severity of their crimes and sentences.
-Nothing can cover their deep emotional scars.
-They are in Rwanda, the third most imprisoned country in the world, housing tens of thousands of men and women convicted of massacring their neighbors, their friends, even their own families.
+Disallowing Rwandans from speaking publicly, much less teaching about differences, was his way of preventing more wounds.
+His immediate command for “One Rwanda” has held this nation together since 1994, and the stability afforded him the bandwidth to convert devastation into economic opportunity.
+But no Rwandan escapes the living memory.
+Africa’s second most densely populated country is landlocked in a volatile region where its village locals took justice into their own hands by trying some 1.2 million genocidaires in 12,000 local courts.
+The vast majority of assailants are back in their homes, having admitted crimes, apologized for their actions, and completed community service.
+Others went to the country’s dark and torturous prisons, where inmates dress in fluorescent solid pink, orange, and yellow, color-coded according to the severity of their crimes and sentences.
+Nothing, however, can cover their deep emotional scars.
+They are among tens of thousands serving convictions for massacring their neighbors, their friends, even their own families.

 Rwandans are so internal about coming to terms with their recent past, that closure is elusive and tensions fester.
 Here, everyone is a survivor.

 Hacked in the face and left for dead, Murekatete was piled on top of slaughtered bodies and underneath others.
 Victims endured unspeakable violations, including the disembodiment of pregnant women.
-Murekatete crawled out of the massacre, and quickly learned she lost her entire family.
+Murekatete crawled out of the massacre and quickly learned she had lost her entire family.
 Twenty years later, she returned to the church to commemorate the anniversary of the genocide.
-It is now a memorial of blood-soaked clothing, dried and weathered, stuffed into the blasted-out windows and strewn across the crude wooden pews.
+It is now a memorial of blood-soaked clothing, weathered and stuffed into the blasted-out windows and strewn across the worn wooden pews.
 Cracked skulls line shelves along the back walls.
 Murekatete's gaze seems focused on something very far away.
 She is silent.

 E L S A L V A D O R